tirzah2/voicegen/README.md

 ### Play_Sound_HUD

-Generates and plays a sound based on the provided lyrics and token name.
+Generates and plays a sound based on the provided Description and token name.

 **Parameters**:
-- `lyrics`: The lyrics for the sound.
+- `lyrics`: The Description for the sound.
 - `tokenName`: The name of the token.

 ### Get_Userdata